spencerkraisler/Persistent_Homology_Interactive/README.md

 ![](./media/unif_dist.gif)

-This paper is a lost more mathematically rigorous, but has some interesting theorems (and pretty pictures): https://www.math.upenn.edu/~ghrist/preprints/barcodes.pdf
+This paper is a lot more mathematically rigorous, but has some interesting theorems (and pretty pictures): https://www.math.upenn.edu/~ghrist/preprints/barcodes.pdf